 The risk of side effects from NSAIDs increases the longer you take them.

 Rare but serious side effects of Cataflam may include an increase in the risk of stroke, heart attack, fluid retention, edema (swelling), liver damage, and gastrointestinal bleeding.
-Seek immediate medical assistance if you experience pain in your chest or left arm, shortness of breath, abdominal pain or swelling, numbness or swelling in your hands or feet, or sudden weakness on one side of your body while taking Cataflam.
+Seek immediate medical assistance if you experience pain in your chest or left arm, shortness of breath, abdominal pain or swelling, gastrointestinal bleeding, numbness or swelling in your hands or feet, or sudden weakness on one side of your body while taking Cataflam.

 Taking Cataflam may raise your blood pressure.